Quantifying community evolution in temporal networks: Results

 The dynamic community structure on the Reddit social platform (Fig.~\ref{fig:reddit-similarity}) is always relatively similar to several time slices adjacent to it in time, and this pattern does not change over time (It is reflected in the heatmap as a diagonal line with almost constant thickness), that is, there is neither the formation of communities nor the disappearance of communities.
 This section of the Reddit data comes from a midpoint in the network's history where the network is already well-established and not showing particularly rapid growth.
 The diagonal of the network is thicker than most others studied indicating that there is a persistent social structure compared with our other networks.

-In the NFT transaction network (Fig.~\ref{fig: nft-similarity}), which records buying and selling activities in the NFT market, we observed that during the last year of the dataset, INMI readings were significantly high, while UNMI decreased.
-The decrease in UNMI suggests that a large number of new participants entered the market, increasing the node count and altering the overall network structure, thus reducing similarity when considering all nodes.
-However, the high INMI readings indicate that core buyers continued to interact predominantly with trusted users, maintaining consistent trading relationships.
+In the NFT transaction network (Fig.~\ref{fig: nft-similarity}), which records buying and selling activities in the NFT market, we observed that during the last year of the dataset, IAMI readings were significantly high, while UAMI decreased.
+The decrease in UAMI suggests that a large number of new participants entered the market, increasing the node count and altering the overall network structure, thus reducing similarity when considering all nodes.
+However, the high IAMI readings indicate that core buyers continued to interact predominantly with trusted users, maintaining consistent trading relationships.
 This stability among persistent participants led to more similar community structures within the core network.
 The findings align with previous research~\cite{nadini2021mapping} suggesting that despite market expansion, the NFT ecosystem is driven by a small number of active participants who engage in frequent transactions within established communities.

-\section{DISCUSSION}
+\section{Discussion}

-The introduction of Union-NMI (UNMI) and Intersection-NMI (INMI) addresses a significant gap in network analysis, particularly in the comparison of network partitions with differing node sets.
+The introduction of Union-AMI (UAMI) and Intersection-AMI (IAMI) addresses a significant gap in network analysis, particularly in the comparison of network partitions with differing node sets.
 Our experiments on both synthetic and real-world temporal networks demonstrate that these metrics offer robust, flexible, and meaningful assessments of partition similarity where traditional metrics fall short.
-One of the key findings from our experiments is the effectiveness of UNMI and INMI in handling dynamic changes inherent in temporal networks.
-Traditional NMI assumes identical node sets between partitions, which is often not the case in real-world scenarios where nodes can join or leave the network over time.
-By explicitly considering the union or intersection of node sets, UNMI and INMI accommodate these changes without resorting to artificial adjustments that can bias results.
+One of the key findings from our experiments is the effectiveness of UAMI and IAMI in handling dynamic changes inherent in temporal networks.
+Traditional extension of MI assumes identical node sets between partitions, which is often not the case in real-world scenarios where nodes can join or leave the network over time.
+By explicitly considering the union or intersection of node sets, UAMI and IAMI accommodate these changes without resorting to artificial adjustments that can bias results.